CesiumGS/3d-tiles/specification/Metadata/README.md

 ## Storage Formats

-A schema provides the pattern for creating entities.
-This section covers a format and encoding for storing entity metadata.
-Additional formats and encoding may be defined outside of this specification.
+### Overview

+Schemas provide templates for entities, but creating an entity requires specific property values and storage.
+This section covers two serialization formats for entity metadata, both having column-based tabular layouts:

+* **Binary Table Format** - property values are stored in parallel 1D arrays, encoded as binary data
-* **Table format** - property values are stored in parallel 1D arrays
+* **JSON Table Format** - property values are stored in parallel 1D arrays, encoded as JSON

-The table format is suitable for general purpose metadata storage.
-This is similar in concept to a database table where entities are rows and properties are columns.

-<img src="figures/table-format.png"  alt="Table Format" width="1000px">
+Additional serialization methods may be defined outside of this specification, and are not required to use the column-based layouts described here.
+For example, property values could be stored in texture channels or retrieved from a REST API.

-Each format may have any number of **encodings**.
-Two encodings are defined for the table format: a **binary encoding** and a **JSON encoding**.
-A specification that references Cesium 3D Metadata must state which format and encoding it uses and is free to define its own formats and encodings.
-For example, while this specification does not define any raster encodings, the [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_feature_metadata) glTF extension may use any image formats supported by glTF for storing per-texel metadata, including PNG and JPEG.
+> **Implementation note:** Any specification that references Cesium 3D Metadata must state explicitly which serialization formats are supported, or define its own serialization.
+For example, the [`EXT_mesh_features`](https://github.com/CesiumGS/glTF/tree/3d-tiles-next/extensions/2.0/Vendor/EXT_mesh_features) glTF extension implements the binary table format described below, and defines an additional image-based format for per-texel metadata.

-### Table Format

-The table format is general purpose and is conceptually similar to a database table.
+Table formats are suitable for general purpose metadata storage, similar to a database table where entities are rows and properties are columns.
 Each column represents one of the properties of the class.
 Each row represents a single entity conforming to the class.

+<img src="figures/table-format.png"  alt="Table Format" width="1000px">

 The rows of a table are addressed by an integer index called an **entity ID**.
 Entity IDs are always numbered `0, 1, ..., N - 1` where `N` is the number of rows in the table.

 The metadata values are stored in parallel arrays called **property arrays**, one per column.
 Each property array stores values for a single property.
 The `i-th` value of each property array is the value of that property for the entity with an entity ID of `i`.

-Two encodings are defined for the table format: **binary encoding** and **JSON encoding**.
+### Binary Table Format

+#### Overview

-Binary encoding is designed to be runtime efficient, and scalable to large quantities of metadata.
-Since a property array stores elements of a single type, this allows storage optimizations such as storing boolean values in a tightly packed bitstream, or data type-aware compression.
+Binary encoding is efficient for runtime use, and scalable to large quantities of metadata.
+Because property arrays contain elements of a single type, bitstreams may be tightly packed or may use compression methods appropriate for a particular data type.

-JSON encoding is useful for storing a small number of entities in human readable form.

-#### Binary Encoding

-Property vales are encoded in binary according to their type, in little-endian format.
+Property values are binary-encoded according to their data type, in little-endian format.
 Values are tightly packed: there is no padding between values.

-##### Numbers
+#### Numbers

-Numeric types are encoded as follows:
+A numeric value may be encoded as 8-, 16-, 32-, or 64-bit types.
+Multiple numeric values are packed tightly in the same buffer.
+The following data types are supported:

 | Name    | Description                            |
 |---------|----------------------------------------|